OrbiGoal/OrbiGoal/README.md

 ### Design Principles

+Modularity: Some components such as `ExploreHeader` were developed to be reusable.
+This modular pieces of code allows for easy integration into different parts of the application.
+This approach also allows for easier maintenance and updates as changes to the `ExploreHeader` component would automatically propagate to other parts of the app where it is used.

+Single Responsibility Principle: Components such as `ExploreHeader` is responsible solely for one purpose.
+For instance, `ExploreHeader` renders the search header and handles search input only, ensuring that the component is focused and easy to manage/extend.

 Encapsulation: By encapsulating data and certain functionality within modules, we ensured that each module's internal workings were hidden from the rest of the application.
 This promotes separation of concerns and reduces the risk of unintended interactions between different parts of the application.

 Scalability and Performance Optimization: We designed the app with scalability in mind, ensuring that it can handle a growing number of users and data.
 Performance optimization techniques, such as efficient data fetching and caching, were implemented to provide a smooth user experience.